minetest-mods/commoditymarket/readme.md

 This mod has several commands that a server administrator can use:

-* market.removeitem marketname item -- cancels all existing buy and sell orders for an item and removes its entry from the market tab.
+* `market.removeitem marketname item` -- cancels all existing buy and sell orders for an item and removes its entry from the market tab.
 This is useful if you've changed what items are permitted in a particular market and need to clear out items that are no longer allowed.
-* market.show marketname -- opens the market's formspec
+* `market.show marketname` -- opens the market's formspec
-* market.list -- lists the marketnames of all registered markets
+* `market.list` -- lists the marketnames of all registered markets
+* `market.purge_unknowns` -- executes "removeitem" for all markets on all items that don't have a definition.
+Useful for clearing out items that are no longer defined due to a mod being updated or removed.
+* `market.addeverything marketname` - Adds all registered items to a market's listings.
+NOTE: this is intended as a debugging tool, not for use in a live server, as it doesn't filter out items that a player cannot actually harvest in-world.

 ## Registering a market

-The file "default_markets.lua" contains a number of pre-defined markets that provide examples of what's possible with this mod.
-They can be enabled as-is with game settings and include:
+The mod "[commoditymarket_fantasy](https://github.com/FaceDeer/commoditymarket_fantasy)" contains a number of pre-defined markets that provide examples of what's possible with this mod.
+They include:

 * King's Market - a basic sort of "commoner's marketplace", only open during the day
 * Night Market - the shadier side of commerce, only open during the night